FREE Shipping on orders over $899

 Physiotherapy

-Helps with exercises to strengthen the muscles around the joint, increase flexibility again, and reduce pain.
-This treatment is usually for acute osteoarthritis.
+Help with exercises to strengthen the muscles around the joint, restore flexibility, and reduce pain.
+This treatment is usually used for acute osteoarthritis.

-Helps you discover the best ways to do everyday tasks without putting stress on the affected joint.
+Helps you discover the best ways to perform everyday tasks without putting stress on the affected joint.

 Bioactive collagen peptides

-Medicines that contain this substance improve the condition of bones and joints, since hydrolyzation maintains the amino acids of collagen, and eliminates unwanted materials.
+Medications containing this substance improve the condition of bones and joints, as hydrolysis maintains the amino acids in collagen and eliminates unwanted materials.

 Anti-inflammatories

-Medications such as ibuprofen and naproxen sodium often relieve osteoarthritis pain.
-Like physical therapy, these benefit in case of acute osteoarthritis.
+Medications such as ibuprofen and naproxen sodium often relieve the pain of osteoarthritis.
+Like physical therapy, these medications are beneficial in cases of acute osteoarthritis.

 Paracetamol

-Helps patients affected with moderate pain.
-It is important to take the amount recommended by the doctor.
+Helps patients with moderate pain.
+It's important to take the amount recommended by your doctor.

 Duloxetine